HartD92/mcdowlinguist.github.io/_i18n/fr/_posts/2020-07-22-pinker-letter-signatories.markdown

 124 names lacked a title.
 These were excluded from the graph.
 If anyone wants to look them up, have fun.

-Here's those results in a bar graph.
+Here are those results in a bar graph.

 ![Why are we doing this](/assets/pinker_letter.png){:style="height:600px;"}